COVID-19 pandemic in Nebraska: Sports

 On March 12, the NCAA cancelled all of its remaining tournaments for the academic year.
 This included the 2020 College World Series baseball tournament, which is hosted by Omaha under a long-term agreement.
-The cancellation is expected to have a major economic impact, especially on businesses near TD Ameritrade Park (such as bars, restaurants, and shops) that rely on the influx of fans for their revenue.
+The cancellation was expected to have a major economic impact, especially on businesses near TD Ameritrade Park (such as bars, restaurants, and shops) that rely on the influx of fans for their revenue.
 Spring sports at Nebraska's high schools were also cancelled.

 In horse racing, Fonner Park in Grand Island suspended races on March 16, before resuming its season behind closed doors beginning March 23 with enhanced safety protocols (initially for a two-week "trial" period), and holding racedays from Monday to Wednesday instead of on weekends.
 As one of the few U.S. tracks to continue operations, off-track betting simulcasts from Fonner Park would attract national attention to the relatively obscure track: Fonner Park set a record single-day handle of $1.3 million on March 23 (exceeding the previous record of $1.2 million), and the average daily handle reached $2.1 million by the end of the "trial"—prompting the track to continue with this format for the remainder of the season.
 Fonner Park handled $71.3 million in wagers from February through April 2020, an increase of $63.8 million over 2019.

 In August 2020, the Big Ten Conference indefinitely delayed the start of its 2020 college football season.
-The Nebraska Cornhuskers football team declared an intent to play in the fall as an independent, but its Commissioner stated that they could not do so without consequences.
+The Nebraska Cornhuskers football team declared an intent to play in the fall as an independent, but the Big Ten's commissioner stated that they could not do so without consequences.
 A group of players also attempted to sue the conference, disputing whether its council properly voted on the delay.
-In mid-September, the Big Ten approved a shortened season to begin in late-October.
+In mid-September, the Big Ten approved a shortened season beginning in late-October, with all games held behind closed doors.